car hire Spain

 Toledo

-Distance from Madrid: 80 kilometres
+Distance from Madrid: 80 km

 In the Middle Ages Toledo was Spain’s capital during a short period and is known for its historic Moorish, Jewish and Christian remains, as the Cathedral and the synagogue.
 Here we find as well the house of El Greco, one of Spain´s most famous painters.